folbricht/desync/README.md

 | OpenBSD | Supported | No `mount-index`.
 Extended attributes are unavailable: `tar` records none, and `untar` refuses an archive that carries them unless `--no-same-xattrs` is given.
 Otherwise as NetBSD. |
 | DragonFly | Supported | No `mount-index`.
 Extended attributes as on OpenBSD. `untar` also refuses device entries: `mknod` reports success there but doesn't record the device number, so the node is rejected rather than written with the wrong device.
 Otherwise as NetBSD. |

-## Design Philosophy
+## Differences from casync

-- **Performance over storage efficiency** — where upstream casync optimizes for storage efficiency (e.g. using local files as seeds, building temporary indexes), desync optimizes for runtime performance (maintaining a local explicit chunk store, avoiding the need to reindex) at the cost of storage efficiency.
+- **Performance over storage efficiency** — casync chunks seed files at extraction time to find data it can reuse. desync takes the seed's existing index and keeps an explicit local chunk store as a cache, which avoids reindexing at the cost of disk space.
 - **Cross-platform over platform-specific features** — where upstream casync takes full advantage of Linux platform features, desync implements a minimum feature set.
 High-value platform-specific features (such as Btrfs reflinks) are added while maintaining the ability to build on other platforms.
 - **Hash functions** — both SHA512/256 and SHA256 are supported.
 - **Compression** — only zstd compression and uncompressed stores are supported.